Clean beauty products are more accessible than ever, but that wasn't always the case—even for something as basic as moisturizer.

 - Acts as a silicone-free primer under makeup

 - Supports skin health with naturally-occurring fatty acids, allantoin and vitamins A and E

-While it won't replace products high in active ingredients like retinoids or vitamin C, it definitely deserves a spot in your skincare routine for its nourishing, smoothing and priming properties.
+While Crème du Nil is not an anti-aging treatment, it deserves a spot in your skincare routine for its nourishing, smoothing and priming properties.

 LXMI Crème du Nil Ingredients

 Here's what's inside a jar of Crème du Nil:

 No surprise, organic Nilotica is the second ingredient on the list—and LXMI cultivates the best quality available, dubbed "Nilotica Reserve."